-Name of Producer: Attach the SOPs for Husbandry and Other Procedures and applicable records, whice a minimum conform to the following provisions: ch must as "Where necessary, producers must use only approved, humane husbandry procedures accepted by American Humane CertifiedTM program.
-Husbandry procedures must be performed at the earliest procedures must not be performed on sick or injured animals.
-All of these practices must be performed and competent personnel using appropriate, well-maintained equipment in a way which missuffering. possible age. performed by Teat Removal: □ Removal of supernumerary teats is not permitted unless their presence interferes with the state regular teats.
-In these cases, removal of supernumerary teats must be performed within under local anesthesia. □ If removal of supernumerary teats is necessary for calves or heifers older than 4 months of procedure must be performed under local anesthesia by a veterinarian. n 4 months Note: The removal of supernumerary teats is a rare procedure for beef cattle.
-Disbudding/Dehorning: The cautery paste method of disbudding is permissible for use only for calves less than 7 degrees.
-The hot iron method of disbudding is permissible for use only for calves less than 30 days of must be performed under local anesthesia.
-After 30 days of age, if dehorning is determined to be necessary, the procedure must be performed under local anesthesia and the calves must be given NSAID treatment for performed under local anesthesia and the calves must be given NSAID treatment for performed under local anesthesia and the calves must be given NSAID treatment for performed under local anesthesia and the calves must be given NSAID treatment for performed under local anesthesia and the calves must be given NSAID treatment for performed under local anesthesia. of age and erformed by ost- Note: The use of polled breeds minimizes the need to disbud.
-Castration: □ Castration must be performed at the earliest possible age.
-Castration through the application (rubber ring) to restrict blood flow to the scrotum is permissible after 24 hours of age and up days of age. □ Where this is not possible, after 24 hours of age and up to 2 months of age, castration throe Burdizzo clamp, or surgical castration performed by the veterinarian under anesthesia, is p □ After 2 months of age, castration must be performed surgically by the veterinarian under local anesthesia with provisions made to control bleeding. p through 4 ugh use of a ermissible.
-Surgical Procedures: Surgical Procedures: Surgical procedures such as Caesarian-sections must be performed by a qualified veterina rian."
+Name of Producer: Attach the SOPs for Husbandry and Other Procedures and applicable records, which must as a minimum conform to the following provisions: "Where necessary, producers must use only approved, humane husbandry procedures accepted by the American Humane CertifiedTM program.
+Husbandry procedures must be performed at the earliest possible age These practices must not be performed on sick or injured animals.
+All of these practices must be performed by trained and competent personnel using appropriate, well-maintained equipment in a way which minimizes suffering.
+Teat Removal: □ Removal of supernumerary teats is not permitted unless their presence interferes with the suckling of the regular teats.
+In these cases, removal of supernumerary teats must be performed within 4 months under local anesthesia. □ If removal of supernumerary teats is necessary for calves or heifers older than 4 months of age, the procedure must be performed under local anesthesia by a veterinarian.
+Note: The removal of supernumerary teats is a rare procedure for beef cattle.
+Disbudding/Dehorning: ☐ The cautery paste method of disbudding is permissible for use only for calves less than 7 days of age. ☐ The hot iron method of disbudding is permissible for use only for calves less than 30 days of age and must be performed under local anesthesia. ☐ After 30 days of age, if dehorning is determined to be necessary, the procedure must be performed by a veterinarian under local anesthesia and the calves must be given NSAID treatment for post-procedure pain management.
+Efforts must be made to avoid dehorning older cattle unless they prove to be dangerous to herd-mates or human handlers.
+Note: The use of polled breeds minimizes the need to disbud.
+Castration: Castration must be performed at the earliest possible age.
+Castration through the application of a band (rubber ring) to restrict blood flow to the scrotum is permissible after 24 hours of age and up through 4 days of age.
+Where this is not possible, after 24 hours of age and up to 2 months of age, castration through use of a Burdizzo clamp, or surgical castration performed by the veterinarian under anesthesia, is permissible.
+After 2 months of age, castration must be performed surgically by the veterinarian under local anesthesia with provisions made to control bleeding.
+Surgical Procedures: ☐ Surgical procedures such as Caesarian-sections must be performed by a qualified veterinarian."